Doomhammer458/AskScience-Flair/README.md

 If a user replies to the comment with a valid flair choice that flair is added to the post.

+If a post is flaired, removes own comment and all replies.

 After one hour removes posts that are not flaired.

 After one day removes posts that have not been cleared.